Expose yourself to the best things that humans have done, and then try to bring those things into what you’re doing (Steve Jobs)

 |A little learning is a dangerous thing ;|

 |Drink deep, or taste not the Pierian spring :|

 This, is the kind of situation Orford Music Academy students are likely to get from the encounter with the greatest classical musicians they will meet in the idyllic setting and serene environment of the Orford Arts Centre.

-Twenty years after Lagoya passed away (1929-1999), I feel privileged to add my modest share and build this investment cellar to raise the endowment of this noble sixty-seven years old Canadian institution.
+Twenty years after Lagoya passed away (1929-1999), I feel privileged to add my modest share and build this investment cellar to raise the endowment of this noble sixty-eight years old Canadian institution.

 In Vino Veritas!